 This is not really a con, but rather an observation.
 This jacket is not waterproof or windproof.
 It never claimed it was, so let’s give them credit for that.
-This jacket is made do be a highly useful mid layer that you grab for any adventure.
-Couple it with a good hardshell and you will be covered in most any condition you might encounter.
+This jacket is made do be a highly useful mid-layer that you grab for any adventure.
+Couple it with a good hard shell and you will be covered in almost any condition you might encounter.
 Patagonia also uses cut on the jacket that means it won’t fit everyone.
 Our other tester found that it was snug in the shoulders, roomy in the chest and torso, and tight enough that it didn’t fit over his backside (which is admittedly robust).

 I tested out the non-hooded version and loved it.
 If you are looking for a one-jacket-to-do-it-all then get the hooded version.
 All in all, this is a very useful jacket that will find its way on almost every activity from getting a bite to eat to tackling your next adventure.

 Info from Patagonia:

 • Light, yet durable 100% nylon ripstop shell and plain-weave liner offer generous mechanical stretch and exceptional breathability, with a DWR (durable water repellent) finish

 • Revolutionary 60-g FullRange™ insulation warms and stretches; combined with the shell and liner, this creates a jacket with generous mechanical stretch and unprecedented air permeability (40CFM)